The 10 Privacy Principles of PIPEDA – Consent

 Consent

-The principle of Consent states that the knowledge and consent of individuals are required when your organization collects, uses, or discloses personal information, and it must be in such a way that the individual clearly understands.
+The principle of Consent states that the knowledge and consent of individuals are required when an organization collects, uses, or discloses personal information, and it must be in such a way that the individual clearly understands.

 Exceptions to the Principle